When people with ADHD fall in love, we often fall hard.

-Spend some intentional time talking with your partner about what really matters to you in your relationship, and why.
-Pay attention to the expectations you both have and reflect on whether they are actually important to both of you.
-Something that you've viewed as a “relationship staple” because society told you it should be (like texting each other every day, for example) might not actually be a realistic expectation for you.
+Spend some intentional time talking with your partner about what really matters to you in your relationship and why.
+Pay attention to expectations you both have and reflect on whether they are actually important.
+Something you've viewed as a “relationship staple” because society told you it should be (like texting every day, for example) may not actually be realistic for you.

-2. Figure out how to work with your brain, rather than against it
+2. Figure out how to work with your brain — not against it

-Try browsing through different resources with your partner and identify settings you think could work for you and your relationship.
-That way, you'll have a list of different ideas to draw from depending on the context of the situation (and enough novelty to keep you engaged).
+Try browsing different resources with your partner and identify settings that could work for your relationship.
+That way, you'll have a list of ideas to draw from depending on the situation (and enough novelty to keep you engaged).

 3. Manage the connection between stimulation and conflict

-Learning to recognise your triggers for over- and under-stimulation - and when they are influencing your behavior - is key for reducing unnecessary conflict, hurt feelings, and misunderstandings in your relationship.
+Learning to recognize your triggers for overstimulation and understimulation (and when they are influencing your behavior) is key for reducing unnecessary conflict, hurt feelings, and misunderstandings in your relationship.

 Taking a constructive and collaborative approach to understanding your ADHD can make your relationship stronger.
 Instead of getting stuck in a cycle of blame, frustration, and resentment, try to identify pragmatic solutions that focus on the problem, rather than the person.

 If you have ADHD and your partner does not, make it clear that ADHD-related challenges do not reflect the way you feel about them.
-It's always a a good idea to encourage non-ADHD partners to learn more about ADHD and ADHD symptoms, and how they can use that information to be a good partner to you.
+It's always a good idea to encourage non-ADHD partners to learn more about ADHD symptoms and how they can use that information to be a good partner to you.